toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [ProgressLine](https://github.com/kattouf/ProgressLine) - Track commands progress in a compact one-line format.
 * [ps1palette](https://github.com/WDoyle123/ps1palette) - Streamline Bash PS1 customization through script automation for prompt color coding and .bashrc integration.
 * [Python re(gex)? exercises](https://github.com/learnbyexample/TUI-apps/tree/main/PyRegexExercises) - TUI application intended to help you practice Python regular expressions there are more than 100 exercises covering both the builtin re and third-party regex module.
+* [Raijin](https://github.com/MasonStooksbury/Raijin) - A free, simple weather TUI that pulls data without the need for an API key, account, or subscription.
 * [sasqwatch](https://github.com/fabio42/sasqwatch) - A modern take on the classic watch command.
 * [sauce](https://github.com/cadecuddy/sauce) - A novelty CLI tool that identifies an anime from an image and yields key data about it.
 * [sisi](https://github.com/frost-beta/sisi) - Semantic image search CLI tool.